ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-reference-ra-interaction-model.md

 ## Confidentiality

 Use confidential communication to exchange attestation information.
 This requirement usually is present when communication happens over insecure channels, such as the public Internet.
 Speaking of a suitable communcation protocol, TLS is a good candidate.
-In private networks, such as carrier management networks, it must be evaluated that.... [to be continued]
+In private networks, such as carrier management networks, it must be evaluated whether or not the transport medium is considered confidential.

 ## Mutual Authentication

-In particular use cases mutual authentication may be desireable in such a way that a Verifier also needs to proof its identity to the Attestor instead of only the Attestor proving its identity to the Verifier.
+In particular use cases mutual authentication may be desireable in such a way that a Verifier also needs to prove its identity to the Attestor instead of only the Attestor proving its identity to the Verifier.

 ## Hardware-Enforcement/Support

-HSM, Shielded Secrets, TEE, etc.
+In particular use cases hardware support can be desirable.
+Depending on the requirements those can be secure storage of cryptographic keys, crypto accelerators, or protected or isolated execution environments.
+Well-known technologies are Hardware Security Modules (HSM), Physical Unclonable Functions (PUFs), Shielded Secrets, Trusted Executions Environments (TEEs), etc.

 #  Security Considerations